 Through the figures of emblematic spies, from Mata Hari to Carrie Mathison, and from OSS117 to Edward Snowden, this exhibition explores a new history of the relationship between cinema and espionage.
-It establishes as a starting point a mirror game between the two disciplines, practices par excellence involving capture, simulacrum and dissimulation.
+It’s the starting point a play of mirrors between the two disciplines, practices par excellence involving capture, simulacra and concealment.

 Travelling exhibition: From 05/10/2022 to 14/05/2023 Cinémathèque française – Musée du Cinéma, Paris From 29/06/2023 to 29/10/2023 Fundación la Caixa, Madrid From 29/11/2023 to 31/03/2024 Caixa Forum Barcelona

 The exhibition explores different variations of the symbiotic perspective within the creations by some twenty artists.
 Although presented non-chronologically, the exhibition is situated in comparison to the canon of linear perspective through the presence of a drawing by Niccolò Martinelli (known as Il Trometta, c.
 1540-1611).
 The exhibition reminds us that certain 20th-century artists initiated a paradigm shift, notably Claude Gilli (1938-2015) and Jean-Luc Vilmouth (1952-2015) who are shown here.